Law AS & A Level

 The Legal System

-- Sentencing (the aims of sentencing, aggravating and mitigating factors and types including custodial/prison, fines and community orders)
+- Sentencing (the aims of sentencing, aggravating and mitigating factors and adult sentences)

 Introduction to Criminal Law

-- Basic principles of criminal law (elements or parts of a crime)
+- Basic principles of criminal law (elements of a crime)

 - Non-fatal offences against the person (assault, battery, actual bodily harm, grievous bodily harm and wounding)